rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

  terraform init --backend-config="key=env1.state" --backend-config="resource_group_name=$BACKEND_RG_NAME" --backend-config="storage_account_name=$BACKEND_SA_NAME" --backend-config="container_name=$BACKEND_CONTAINER_NAME"
 ```

-This all becomes a pain to manage, especailly if you have multiple azure subscriptions or environments to flip between.
+This all becomes a pain to manage, especially if you have multiple azure subscriptions or environments to flip between.

 So, Taskfile and .env files to the rescue.